sxinyuhoo/CommunityRAG/README.md

-# QueryQuest
+# CommunityRAG
-A novel documents' Saver, Parser, Grapher, Embedder, Finder and Retriever based on RAG, LLM
+A RAG based on Community Detection and Graph